 The Planet Walk Our most exciting project is taking shape

-Sixth Annual Planet Walk Scheduled for May 3
+Seventh Annual Planet Walk Scheduled for May 2

 The day’s events will kick off at 10:30 am with a Planet Walk along a 4.7 mile segment of the B&A Trail between Glen Burnie and Severna Park.
 This segment of the Trail features two sculptures and ten information stations representing the Sun and the planets of the Solar System, with each planet’s station spaced at its proportional distance from the Sun.
 The sculptural stainless steel markers have been placed to mark the relative location of each planet site along the route.
 Between 10:30 am and 3:00 pm, planetary scientists and astronomers from NASA/Goddard, area colleges and universities and local astronomy clubs will be at each of the planet stations to provide additional information about that planet and answer questions.

 Participants can walk or bicycle the 4.7 mile course between the Sun Sculpture, located just south of Aquahart Road behind Harundale Plaza in Glen Burnie and the Pluto sculpture, located just north of the Earleigh Heights Road Ranger Station in Severna Park.
 The event is free and free parking is located adjacent to the beginning of the Planet Walk.
 It is recommended that participants start at the Sun Station.
 For participants seeking a shorter or less time-consuming experience, the six planets between the Sun and Saturn can be visited in the first 1 1/4 miles of the Planet Walk between Harundale and the Marley Station Mall.
 The event will be cancelled in the event of heavy rain.